elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

-After you've signed up for a Heroku account, create a free app using their web interface (the name `platform` will already be taken, so you'll have to come up with a name you'd like or allow Heroku to choose a random name for you).
-Then download the [Heroku toolbelt](https://toolbelt.heroku.com) command line tool.
+After you've signed up for a Heroku account, create a free app using their web interface (the name `platform` will already be taken, so you'll have to come up with a name you like or allow Heroku to choose a random name for you).
+Then, download the [Heroku toolbelt](https://toolbelt.heroku.com) command line tool.

 Once you have that installed, you can run the `heroku login` command to sign in